Cremation rates are rising worldwide: over 60% in the U.S., 75% in the UK, and nearly 100% in Japan.

 Here’s the plus you may not hear often: sin is rarely about the fire.
 It’s usually about the heart behind the choice.
 If a family chooses cremation out of love, necessity, or care, most traditions would not call that sinful.

 Guilt often follows funeral decisions, especially if relatives disagree.
 Knowing how your faith defines sin can ease that burden.
 If your religion teaches strict burial, you’ll know cremation is not an option.
-If it focuses on intention, you can take comfort that choosing cremation to honor a loved one is not an act of rebellion, but of care.
+If it focuses on intention, you can take comfort that choosing cremation to honour a loved one is not an act of rebellion, but of care.

 Cremation is no longer shaped by faith alone.
 Rising costs, land pressures, and environmental concerns are all changing the way families say goodbye.
 In many countries, cremation has moved from controversial to common — and in some, it is now the leading funeral choice.